Akinesia112/Crowd-Forecasting-Take-Chikan-Tower-as-an-example/README.md

 <br>

-The `mobile data` obtained from `Far EasTone Telecom` for this project is: the hourly number of people in Chikan Tower in July and August 2022.
+The `mobile data` obtained from `Telecom` for this project is: the hourly number of people in Chikan Tower in July and August 2022.
 In order to establish an effective and accurate estimation model and verify the accuracy of the forecast, this case uses mobile data.
 In addition, other crowd factor data that can symbolize or represent the number of crowds are also used, for example: `temperature`, `rainfall`, and `daily ticket` are used as reference factors, and `holiday data` of recurring events (routine schedules) are considered, such as : weekends, national holidays, winter and summer vacations, etc. Finally, use the time-sharing `usage data of parking spaces`, because in addition to being an influencing factor, it may also have the nature of a crowd factor or a response factor.

 <br>